mythenigma/maipdf/README.md

 # maipdf
+www.maipdf.com

+let pdf files to be shared with restriction.

-Let PDF files to be shared in secured
+let pdf files to be secured with no copy